techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-auto-attendant-via-cmdlets.md

      Install-Module -Name Microsoft.Graph -Force -AllowClobber
      ```

-2. You have tenant administration rights.
+2. Ensure you have tenant administration rights.
-3. You purchased Microsoft Teams Phone.
+3. Purchase Microsoft Teams Phone.
-4. The following call queues were set up using the [Creating Call Queues with PowerShell cmdlets](create-a-phone-system-call-queue-via-cmdlets.md) guide.
+4. The call queues mentioned in this article were set up using the [Creating Call Queues with PowerShell cmdlets](create-a-phone-system-call-queue-via-cmdlets.md) guide.

 > [!NOTE]
-> Some of the following cmdlets may be part of the Public Preview version of Teams PowerShell Module.
+> Some of the cmdlets mentioned in this article may be part of the Public Preview version of Teams PowerShell Module.
 For more information, see [Install Teams PowerShell public preview](teams-powershell-install.md) and also see [Microsoft Teams PowerShell Release Notes](teams-powershell-release-notes.md).

 Users who already have the MicrosoftTeams module installed should `Update-Module MicrosoftTeams` to ensure the most up-to-date version is installed.